dustinlit/California-Wildfire-Ignition-ML-Modeling/README.md

 ## Model Metrics

 **Key Findings:**
 - All models are struggle distinguishing the **Moderate** severity class.
-The line between classes seems arbitrary and requires validation from subject experts to increase performance.
+The division of classes seems arbitrary and requires validation from subject experts to increase performance.
--

 ## SHAP Feature Influence: